escidoc/escidoc-metadata-updater/doc/README.txt

 TODO
-    if the client can accept html, it should response with XSLT-processed HTML Form if the server thrown Auth Exception, it should response with 303 See other => Login Form
+    if the client can accept html, it should response with XSLT-processed HTML Form if the server thrown Auth Exception, it should response with 303 See other => Login Form there are a lot of similar/copy and paste code between in memory and real server implementation.

 == eSciDoc (Item) Metadata Update RESTful Web Service ==